HadarPur/NaturalLanguageProcessingIDC/Final Project/README.md

 • During our experiments, we noticed that the loss converges too fast.
 At first we used 10 epochs, and we noticed that it converges for the final loss value after 4-5 epochs.
 So if we had more resources we would have checked the affect of the learning rate and how it improves the performance.

 ### Conclusions and Future work
 The objective of this project was to investigate how a QA model can predict sentiment from the question itself and without using sentiment ’pre-knowledge’.
-The results showed that if we are taking an appropriate data-set which can mod- ified to the desired format, we can train a QA model to answer on ’sentimental’ questions with a relative success.
+The results showed that if we are taking an appropriate data-set which can modified to the desired format, we can train a QA model to answer on ’sentimental’ questions with a relative success.
 For future work, there are several factors that need to be considered ahead:
 • The model should be trained and evaluated on a larger data set.
 • If using this specific data set, we need to take in consideration the context of the question and combine it with sentiment-related information, in order to improve the detection.

 ## References
 1. Twitter Data-set: http://help.sentiment140.com/for-students
 2. NLP Progress: http://nlpprogress.com/
-3. Repository that contains an implementation of the question-answering sys- tem: https://github.com/snexus/nlp-question-answering-system
+3. Repository that contains an implementation of the question-answering system: https://github.com/snexus/nlp-question-answering-system
 4. Sentiment analysis model and evaluation: https://www.kaggle.com/ ananysharma/sentiment-analysis-using-bert
 5. https://towardsdatascience.com/nlp-building-a-question-answering-model-ed0529a68c54
 6. https://blog.paperspace.com/how-to-train-question-answering-machine-learning-models/